TrellixVulnTeam/iwd_V94Q/README.md

 # IWD - I Want Deps

 ## Intro

 iwd is a simple tool that allows user to specify and install requirements for c++ projects.
-It means to solve an issue, where user wants to quickstar a project, to check if doing something is viable.
+It means to solve an issue, where user wants to quickstart a project, to check if doing something is viable.
 It relies on cmake, to configure, build, and install dependencies defined in json file.

 IWD is *NOT* a fully-fledged package manager, and it is not intended to be used this way.
 If you want more flexibility and features, i recommend to use [conan](https://conan.io/).

+## Requirements

+1. CMake 3.13 +
+2. Python 3.6 +

 ### Why not just use cmake ExternalProject/FetchContent tools

 1. ExternalProject does not satisfy dependencies during pre-configure/configure stage.
 2. FetchContent requires the user to call add_subdirectory, which can interact with your desired settings.

 IWD provides isolation of builds and allows the user to write cmake file with assumption that all dependencies are already installed.

 ### Why not just use conan

 Writing conan recepies takes time, if they are not provided by the community.
 I would recommend writing a recepie, but handling its creation is time consuming, and sometimes you just do not have it.

 ### Why not just use XXX

 I have worked with plenty of the packaging tools: vcpkg, hunter to name some.
 I found none of them as quick in usage as just downloading source code, and building it: sometimes some of the libraries I wanted to use were missing, sometimes the configuration was not to my liking, and sometimes version was not up to date.
 The configuration of tool to handle downloading packages for me was time consuming, and often I found myself doing same thing over, and over - downloading from source and building it myself.

 ### Why use iwd

 0. Speed of configuration.
 1. You provide explicitly all of the dependencies you want to build.